 Director of Education and Industry Relations

-At his wedding five years ago, Jackie made sure that all of the flowers used were in shades of red since it is his favorite color and has a strong and vibrant hue.
+At his wedding five years ago, Lacey made sure that all of the flowers used were in shades of red since it is his favorite color and has a strong and vibrant hue.
 “We had various red flowers including orchids, roses, anemone, and anthuriums.
 The colors of the flowers blended so wonderfully and made the setting so dazzling.
 It was like a dream.”

-For Jackie, flowers bind the past, present, and future of LGBTQ+ history.
+For Lacey, flowers bind the past, present, and future of LGBTQ+ history.
 “Flowers symbolize what we’ve been through together and look forward to together.
 I always say, plant seeds of desire, water them with education, and watch them grow with knowledge.
 And, the same could be said with how people can come to understand LGBTQ+ history and learn more about our community.”